 It is reputed that during an earlier food shortage, she sold the royal flatware to raise funds for the poor, and the royal family ate cheaper grain so there would be more food to go around.

-☞ Marie Antoinette loved kids so much she also adopted several children, including poor children that she crossed paths with.
-They included the daughter of a maid who died, and the three orphaned daughters of an usher.
-The youngest girl was only 3, and Marie-Antoinette raised her along side her own son who was the same age.
+☞ She loved kids so much she also adopted several children, including poor children that she crossed paths with.
+They included the daughter of a maid who died and the three orphaned daughters of an usher.
+The youngest girl was only 3, and Marie-Antoinette raised her alongside her own son who was the same age.

 ☞ She had also adopted a 5-year-old Senegalese boy, named Jean Amilcar, who was given to her as “gift”.
 Instead of putting him to work, she put him in school and took care of all his needs.
 He was left without her protection after the Revolution, and died at 14.

 Today there is no officially acknowledged basis for attributing “Let them eat cake” to Marie Antoinette.
 Based on her other correspondence and her other charity work, it would seem that she got blamed for the financial crisis, where there were plenty of other culprits to go around.

 ☞ Only Marie Antoinette’s eldest daughter would survive to adulthood.
 Her youngest, Sophie died before her first birthday, Louis Joseph died at age 7, and the future King Louis Charles would die at the hands of the revolutionaries at the age of 10.